-The difference in the economic trajectories of the two societies (the Deccan and north-western Europe) is underpinned by different sets of state building institutions.
+In this paper, we extend this approach to the political economy of the Deccan of the Deccan between A.D.
+1689 and A.D.
+1819.
+Our focus is much more restricted than that of the two writers mentioned above.
+We will try to demonstrate that economic behaviour of ordinary men and women in the pre-colonial Deccan was as much 'capitalistic' as that of similar agents in contemporary Europe.
+The difference in the economic trajectories of the two societies can be reduced to different sets of state building institutions.
 State building in the Deccan was a much more accommodative and open process compared to that in many parts of Europe.
 Further, the ecology of the Deccan has its own peculiar characteristics.
-These basic differences structured incentives for economic agents in such a way that different sets of actions became economically rational in these two systems, even though the basic institutional structure was highly market driven.
-Consequently, it will not be correct to view the pre-colonial political economy of the Deccan as being "non-market" in some way.
+These basic differences structured incentives for economic agents in such a way that different sets of actions became economically rational in these two systems.
+Consequently, it will not be correct to view the pre-colonial political economy of the Deccan as being 'non-capitalistic' in some way.
 At most, one can argue that economic agents in 18th century Europe acted in a fashion different from those in the 18th century Deccan, because their incentives were structured differently, not because they responded to different sets of motives.
-In fact, even within Europe itself, different types of states and other social institutions led to radically different sequences of the path from proto-industrialization to factory industrializationTM, because they structured incentives in specific ways and not because they constituted different modes of production.
-If we acknowledge the possibility of such diversity while accepting market mentalities in 18 century Europe as a whole, why should the same standards not apply when we compare Europe as a whole on the one hand, and countries like India or China on the other?
+In fact, even within Europe itself, different types of states and other social institutions led to radically different sequences of the path from proto-industrialization to factory industrialization, because they structured incentives in specific ways.
+If we acknowledge the possibility of such diversity while accepting capitalist mentalities in 18th century Europe as a whole, why should the same standards not apply when we compare Europe as a whole on the one hand, and countries like India or China, on the other?